Packing Footwear For Traveling – A Neglected Subject.

 - Ergonomic strap sandals that function as flip-flops and walking shoes

 - Naturally, save space and weight allowance by wearing the bulkiest shoes you are bringing to the airport, but better the weight than being uncomfortable during the trip

 - There is always space for a pair of “hotel slippers”.
 This is invaluable for indoor use, keeping your feet clean and protection from cold floors

-- Invest in a pack of “expensive” gel plasters, they are heavenly pain relievers and can save the trip if prevention turns into the need for a “cure”
+- Invest in a pack of quality gel plasters, they are heavenly pain relievers and can save the trip if prevention turns into the need for a “cure”